cebcar/TECHDOCS/tools/Homebrew.md

 # Homebrew
 [Homebrew Tool Profile](#homebrew-profile)<br/>
 *The Missing Package Manager for macOS (or Linux)*<br/>
+TODO: plan to support scripted reinstallation of our development environment (dotfiles?)

 We use Homebrew to install software on macOS.